KE-Johnston1/simple-port-scanner/README.md

 #  Simple Port Scanner
+This repository contains hands-on cybersecurity tools for learning network scanning and threat detection.
+It includes a Python-based port scanner and a honeypot simulation for logging unauthorized access attempts. s
 A basic Python port scanner built for hands-on cybersecurity practice.
 This tool scans common ports on a target IP address and logs the results to a timestamped file.

 ##  Features